scala/docs.scala-lang/_overviews/collections-2.13/views.md

 {% endtab %}
 {% endtabs %}

-Note that `lazyMap` constructs a new `Iterable` without stepping through all elements of the given collection `coll`.
+Note that `lazyMap` constructs a new `Iterable` without stepping through all elements of the given collection `iter`.
 The given function `f` is instead applied to the elements of the new collection's `iterator` as they are demanded.

 Scala collections are by default strict in all their transformers, except for `LazyList`, which implements all its transformer methods lazily.
 However, there is a systematic way to turn every collection into a lazy one and _vice versa_, which is based on collection views.
 A _view_ is a special kind of collection that represents some base collection, but implements all transformers lazily.